ospic/docs/content/en/docs/navmenu.md

   Display the list of business reports.
 ### Settings and configurations
  This is nothing but link to  [Settings and configurations](/docs/a/#settings-and-configurations)  for system and Admin configurations
+### Language selection
+A drop down to allow user to switch between multiple languages